 Ways out of the vicious circle of poverty and violence

 Experiences of violence slow down girls on their way to a fulfilled, self-determined life.
 The projects of terre des hommes switzerland in southern Africa and Nicaragua show A targeted fight against violence opens up new future opportunities for young women.

-All over the world women and girls experience domestic, psychological and sexual violence in their closest relationships.
-Different traditions, values and norms or state failure and social silence make it difficult to fight against it.
-The prevention of violence against women and girls is a focal point of terre des hommes Switzerland's work in South Africa, Mozambique, Tanzania and Nicaragua.
-In the fight against the causes of violence, the partner organisations are addressing various points.
+Around the world, women and girls experience domestic, psychological and sexual violence in their closest relationships.
+Different traditions, values and norms or state failure and social taboos make it difficult to fight it.
+Thus, gender inequality and sexual and domestic violence are often seen as normal and not questioned.

 In the programme countries of terre des hommes switzerland, there are certainly laws on the prosecution of violence against women.
 But there is often a wide gap between law and reality.
 The partner organisations therefore draw public attention to the lack of implementation of the legal bases.
 Through protest actions and lobbying, they put pressure on the authorities and demand more efficient criminal prosecution in public.